5 FOOD TIPS TO KEEP YOU ENERGIZED

 Carbohydrates combined with protein and good fats make for long-lasting energy.

-Lots of calories (sugary cereals, toast) will trigger serotonin production in your brain, making you more calm, almost sleepy.
+Lots of calories (sugary cereals, toast) will trigger serotonin production in your brain, making you more calm, almost sleepy: and then you’ll crash and reach for more sugary foods.

 Any meal over 1,000 calories will slow you down and make you feel drowsy.

 Too many carbohydrates without protein will elevate serotonin levels in your brain, leaving you calm and sleepy for the afternoon.
-Too much fat without the protein will do the same thing.
+Too much fat without too much protein will do the same thing.
+(Think Keto)

 Snacks are good for you.
 Eating small meals throughout the day gives you a steady supply of energy – never too much or too little.